CedricNtwari/budget-explorer/TESTING.md

 1. Test Case: Form Field Validation on Contact Page

-   - **Expected**: Each field (name, email, message) should be validated correctly (e.g., name must not contain numbers, message must be longer than one word).
+   - **Expected**: Each field (name, email, message) should be validated correctly (e.g., the name must not contain numbers, and the message must be longer than one word).
-   - **Testing**: Manually entered invalid data (e.g., name with numbers, message with one word) and verified that error messages appeared.
+   - **Testing**: Manually entered invalid data (e.g., a name with numbers or a message with only one word) and verified that error messages were displayed.
    - **Result**: Validation errors were correctly displayed on the contact form for invalid data.
    - **Fix**: N/A (everything worked as expected).